 Coffee lovers will be mad at me for this one, but going without caffeine for a while can greatly reduce anxiety.
 I’m a HUGE coffee person, but I’ve noticed that when I’m having a particularly anxious spell, switching to herbal tea or even a light green tea with a low caffeine content can help reset my body’s stress response.
 You can slowly add coffee back into your diet if you want, but take a few weeks away and see if you notice a difference.
 It can really help to lessen that constant “fight or flight” feeling.

 If you’re feeling anxious at the end of a long day, brew some chamomile tea or take a chamomile supplement.
 Certain compounds in chamomile are shown to bind to brain receptors in the same way as drugs like Valium do.
-In one study, patients with Generalized Anxiety Disorders took chamomile supplements every day for 8 weeks and their anxiety symptoms were markedly lower than those on a placebo.
+Research has shown that those using a long-term chamomile treatment show decreased symptoms of generalized anxiety disorder.